DevExpress/devextreme-documentation/api-reference/10 UI Components/CollectionWidget/1 Configuration/onSelectionChanging.md

 Information about the event.

 ##### field(e.addedItems): Array<any>
-The data of the items that have been selected.
+The data of the selected items.

 ##### field(e.cancel): Boolean | Promise<Boolean>
 Allows you to cancel selection.